luis-i-reyes-castro/setup_guides/2025_macos_python.md

-# 2025 MacOS Python ML Dev Setup Guide
+# 2025 MacOS for Python
 This guide will help you set up your MacOS system.
 It installs Brew, GIT, a Python virtual environment, and some Python ML packages.

 ## Install Essential Tools